-To seek a station, push and hold the " \wedge " or " \vee " side of "TUNE" until you hear a beep.
+To seek a station, push and hold the " \land " or " \lor " side of "TUNE" until you hear a beep.
 Do this again to find another station.

-Details of specific buttons, controls, and features are described in the alphabetical
+Details of specific buttons, controls, and features are described in the alphabetical listing that follows.